ansys/pymapdl/README.rst

 Overview
 --------
 The PyMAPDL project supports Pythonic access to MAPDL to be able to communicate with the MAPDL process directly from Python.
-TThe latest ansys-mapdl-core package enables a more comprehensive interface with MAPDL and supports:
+The latest ansys-mapdl-core package enables a more comprehensive interface with MAPDL and supports:

 - All the features of the original module (e.g. pythonic commands, interactive sessions).
 - Remote connections to MAPDL from anywhere via gRPC.
 - Direct access to MAPDL arrays, meshes, and geometry as Python objects.
 - Low level access to the MAPDL solver through APDL math in a scipy like interface.

-Here's a quick demo from VSCode:
+Here's a quick demo of PyMAPDL within VSCode:

 .. image:: https://github.com/pyansys/pymapdl/raw/fix/auto_complete_vscode/doc/landing_page_demo.gif

-PyMAPDL works from Jupyter Notebooks, the standard Python console, or in batch mode on Windows, Linux, and even Mac OS!
+PyMAPDL works within Jupyter Notebooks, the standard Python console, or in batch mode on Windows, Linux, and even Mac OS.

 Documentation and Issues
 ------------------------